annaturupi/Assignments-2018/Lab06.md

 ]
 ```

-We will add the following lines at the end of the file *form/views.py* :
+We will add the following lines at the end of the file *form/views.py* *(you can alter the following code with the solution that you implemented for the optional part of Lab. session #5)*:

 ```python
 import vincent